Emberyo/stoof-i-need/media server.md

-# ⚠️ if you use these tools for piracy i nor the tools below will give you support relating to the pirated content support ⚠️
+# ⚠️ if you use these tools for piracy i nor the tools below will give you support relating to piracy ⚠️